Don Frye: Pride Fighting Championships (2001–2003)

 A successful celebrity in Japan due to his pro wrestling career, Don Frye made his comeback to mixed martial arts when he signed a multi-fight contract with the Pride Fighting Championships in 2001.
 Appearing in an MMA bout for the first time in five years at Pride 16 in Osaka, Japan on September 24, 2001, two weeks after the September 11 attacks, Frye entered the ring waving an American flag and wearing a T-shirt emblazoned with the words "terrorists suck".
 He was also noticeably more muscular and seemingly stronger than his UFC days, having gained 7 kg in weight since his last MMA outing.
 However, his fight with Gilbert Yvel that night was controversial and resulted in Frye winning by disqualification in the first round, as Yvel repeatedly gouged his eyes and was eventually disqualified for continuously holding the ropes to stop himself being taken down.

 Three months later, at a joint New Year's Eve show Inoki Bom-Ba-Ye 2001: K-1 vs. Inoki, Frye defeated Cyril Abidi with relative ease, taking the French kickboxer to the mat and controlling him throughout round one before finishing him with a rear naked choke in two.

 Frye returned to Pride in February 2002, facing long-time rival Ken Shamrock at Pride 19 in a fight he had been trying to trash-talk himself into ever since Shamrock had defeated Dan Severn at UFC 6.
 Frye got the edge on a series of clinch battles, while Shamrock dropped down for an ankle lock and transitioned into both a kneebar and a toehold, wrenching Frye's leg badly; however, despite the damage, Frye refused to tap out and managed to knock Shamrock down in a subsequent punching exchange.
 The bout moved to the mat, where Shamrock attempted another ankle lock, only for Frye to try to counter with one of his own and finally refusing to tap out until time ran out.
-After an exciting and hard fought battle, Frye pulled out a split decision victory.
-Even though Shamrock had injured Frye's ankles, later leading to dependency on painkillers, the two hugged after the fight ended, putting an end to their rivalry.
+After an exciting and hard fought battle, Frye pulled out a split decision victory in which many people including the commentators Bass Rutten and Stephen Quadros said Ken Shamrock won the fight.
+Even though Shamrock had injured Frye's ankles, later leading to Frye's dependency on painkillers for several years, the two hugged after the fight ended, putting an end to their rivalry.
 Many MMA fans agree that both fighters were never the same again, as both their careers began a steady downturn after the fight.